 Regular Session of 2023

 State of Hawaii

-(3) Changing its effective date to July 1, 2050, to facilitate further discussion; and
+(2) Inserting an effective date of July 1, 2112, to encourage further discussion; and

-As affirmed by the records of votes of the members of your Committees on Labor & Public Employment and Economic Development & Business that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 573, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 573, H.D.
-1, and be referred to your Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1557, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1557, S.D.
+1, and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Government Operations,

 ANGUS L.K.
 MCKELVEY, Chair